dustinpfister/blog_posts/_posts/js-javascript-example-idle-game-simple-mine.md

 ## 3 - Conclusion

 That will be it for now when it comes to this javaScript example, at least until I get around to editing this post and when I do so maybe I will put a little more time into the source code also while I am at it.
 I can not say that I get around to doing that with all of these posts, but some are more deserve of more time and energy than others.
+This one might be different if I do manage to break the cycle of starting projects like this but never really finishing them.
+There are a lot more things that I would like to get done with this one, but still only so many, I would like to keep this one fairly simple.